The Audreys: 2006–2009: Between Last Night and Us & When the Flood Comes

 The band's debut album Between Last Night and Us was released in February 2006, and featured the singles "Banjo & Violin", "Oh Honey" and "You and Steve McQueen".
 At the ARIA Music Awards of 2006, Between Last Night And Us won the ARIA Award for Best Blues and Roots Album, and its songs were used as the soundtrack for the 2007 ABC TV series, Rain Shadow.

 Their second album, When the Flood Comes, was released in April 2008, and at the ARIA Music Awards of 2008 it won the ARIA Award for Best Blues and Roots Album.
 The album featured the single "Paradise City".
 Tracks "Small Things" and "Lay Me Down" have been included on movie and television program soundtracks both in Australia and the USA.
 "Small Things" was used as soundtrack music in the November 2010 episode of Neighbours, when Steph Scully was sentenced to 6 years in jail for the death of Ringo Brown.
-"Small Things" was also featured in an episode of the US series One Tree Hill (TV series).
+"Small Things" was also featured in an episode of the US series One Tree Hill.

 The band have appeared at Australian festivals such as Bluesfest, WOMADelaide, Groovin' the Moo, Tamworth, Queenscliff Music Festival, Bass in the Grass, A Day on the Green, Woodford Folk Festival, Red Hill Harvest Festival, Port Fairy Folk Festival, The Great Escape, The East Coast Blues & Roots Music Festival, Southbound, Mossvale Music Festival, Great Southern Blues & Rockabilly Festival, The Falls Festival and the Adelaide leg of the Big Day Out in 2007.
 They have also toured overseas, including shows in the United States, Canada, the United Kingdom, France and Russia.